haelee/haelee.github.io/extra-labs/UID.md

 ```

 6. Change the UID (and GID optionally) of `cju2023` to that of `ntu2023`.
 Save the file then quit the editor.
 > WARNING!
 Be careful while editing `/etc/passwd`.
-If you face a serious problem, simply return your VM and request a new VM.
+A typo may make the system out of control.
+If so, simply return your VM and connect to a new VM.
+The VM you used would go back to the inital state.
 ```
 ntu2023:x:515:515::/home/ntu2023:/bin/bash
 cju2023:x:515:515::/home/ntu2023:/bin/bash
 ```

 7. Switch to `cju2023` then try to read the file again.
 You’re now able to access the file!
 This is because the UID of `cju2023` stored in `/etc/passwd` is equal to that of `ntu2023`.
 That is, you’re now virtually `ntu2023` although you’ve logged in with `cju2023`.
 > Note: You would face an error while switching the user.
 But it's OK.
-The error is due to other users, except `cju2023` and `root`, are not allowed to execute the `/home/cju2023/.bashrc` file (You can check the file permissions with `ls -l /home/cju2023/.bashrc`).
+The error is due to other users, except `cju2023` and `root`, are not allowed to execute the `/home/cju2023/.bashrc` file.
+You can check the file permissions with `ls -l /home/cju2023/.bashrc`.
 ```
 # su cju2023
 bash: /home/cju2023/.bashrc: Permission denied